-1. Remove the front grille.
-Turn the retainers along the top 1/4 turn counterclockwise and remove.

-2. Pull the bottom of the grille away starting at one side 2.
-Turn the bulb 1/4 turn counterclockwise. and working toward the other.

-3. Turn the socket assembly 1/4 turn counterclockwise and remove from housing.
+- 1. Remove the front grille.
+Turn the retainers along the top 1/4 turn counterclockwise and remove. - 2.
+Pull the bottom of the grille away starting at one side and working toward the other. - 3.
+Turn the socket assembly 1/4 turn counterclockwise and remove from housing.
 Pull the bulb straight from the socket to replace.